-However, a research by Dr. John Watson, an associate professor in the department of Accounting and Finance at the University of Western Australia, reveals that there is a significant difference between the performance of businesses owned and run by women and those owned by their male counterparts.
+However, research by Dr John Watson, an associate professor in the Department of Accounting and Finance at the University of Western Australia, reveals that there is a significant difference between the performance of businesses owned and run by women and those owned by their male counterparts.
 Findings reveal that female-owned businesses show a higher failure rate.

 In a quest to salvage the situation, I’ve identified seven challenges female businesses face and how you can overcome them.

 - Seeking too much advice from too many different sources